 Working from my studio in the countryside of East Sussex, I develop several pieces at once, building the forms using slabs and coils of clay.The surfaces are finished with layers of slips and glazes designed to ex- press form and character.
 Many pieces are multiple fired.”

-James Duck is a recent graduate from the Royal College of Art having just completed an MA in Ceramics and Glass, his handmade vases are made from a raw, unrefined red brick clay.
+James Duck is a recent graduate from the Royal College of Art having just completed an MA in Ceramics and Glass, his handmade 'Mendax' tableware range is made from porcelain and raw, unrefined red brick clay.

 “I make things.
 Often clay things.